 Card Details +

 Benefits: Your wallet will love the TD Cash Credit Card.
-Eligible cardholders will get a 0% Introductory APR for the first 15 billing cycles after Account opening.
+Eligible cardholders will get a 0% Introductory APR for 6 months on purchases.
 Plus, you can earn cashback for 1% on all purchases, 2% on grocery store purchases and 3% on dining purchases.
 No annual or foreign transaction fees and an easy-to-earn sign-up bonus round out the top perks of this card.

 Drawbacks: You do need a excellent or good credit score for approval.
 And once the introductory APR period is over, your APR depends on your creditworthiness.
-This card has an ongoing APR of 12.99%, 17.99% or 22.99%, based on your creditworthiness.
+This card has an ongoing APR of 12.99%, 17.99% or 22.99% (Variable).

 Understand Your Credit Before Applying